bd-R/The-bdverse/bdvis.md

 ## Future plans

-* To enhance the UI using shiny and dashboards.
+* Enhance the UI using shiny and dashboards.
-* To enhance the UI and the overall documentation.
+* Develop more visualizations to explore data.
+* Closer integration with other `bdverse` packages